nnethery/eye2content/README.md

 ### Eye Tracking

 The eye tracking is done using ARKit's `ARFaceAnchor` and the `ARSCNViewDelegate` protocol.
-We track the user's eye movements by accessing the `leftEyeTransform` and `rightEyeTransform` properties of the `ARFaceAnchor`.
+I track the user's eye movements by accessing the `leftEyeTransform` and `rightEyeTransform` properties of the `ARFaceAnchor`.

 ### Saving Eye Data

-We store the eye movement data in a CoreData database using an `EyeData` entity.
+I store the eye movement data in a CoreData database using an `EyeData` entity.
 This entity has properties for the left and right eye positions, a timestamp, and a unique identifier.

-To save eye movement data, we collect eye position data at the frame rate provided by ARSession (60 FPS) and batch the records.
-We then save the records to the CoreData database using a background thread to avoid blocking the main thread.
+To save eye movement data, I collect eye position data at the frame rate provided by ARSession (60 FPS) and batch the records.
+I then save the records to the CoreData database using a background thread to avoid blocking the main thread.

 ### Exporting Data as CSV

-We export the collected eye movement data as a CSV file by reading records from the `EyeData` entity, creating a `TabularData` object, and converting it to CSV format.
-Once the CSV file is prepared, we present a `UIActivityViewController` allowing the user to share the file via AirDrop or other sharing methods.
+I export the collected eye movement data as a CSV file by reading records from the `EyeData` entity, creating a `TabularData` object, and converting it to CSV format.
+Once the CSV file is prepared, I present a `UIActivityViewController` allowing the user to share the file via AirDrop or other sharing methods.

 ### User Interface